microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 | EndPosition   | Gets the default content position at the end of the animation.
 | CorrelationId | Gets the correlation ID associated with the animated offsets change, previously returned by ScrollTo or ScrollBy.

+<br/>Used by the ScrollAnimationStarting event which is raised when a ScrollTo or ScrollBy call triggers an animation.
+Allows customization of that animation.

 ## ScrollingScrollCompletedEventArgs class